aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/oleobjects/update-a-specific-oleobject-from-excel-worksheet/_index.md

 This REST API updates an **OLE object** in an Excel worksheet.

 ## Security and Authentication
+**Prerequisites:** Before calling this API you must obtain a valid JWT token from Aspose Cloud, have the target workbook stored in your Aspose Cloud storage, and know the folder and storage names you will reference.

 The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

 ## REST API